ventilate-schools/ventilate-schools.github.io/index.md

 # Summary of action plan

-1. Kids, parents, teachers (KPTs) check their school page in this site
+1. Kids, parents, teachers (KPTs) check their school's page on this site and fix inaccuracies
-2. KPTs compare their school to others locally and elsewhere
+2. KPTs then compare their school to others locally and elsewhere
-3. KPTs gently pressure their school to do something about their poor ventilation
+3. Lastly KPTs gently pressure their school to do something about their poor ventilation, get involved in improvements including donation of DIY air filters

 # Contribute